Our Services

 Helpful Resources

-People with diabetes need annual comprehensive eye exams because diabetic retinopathy and other retinal damage often progress silently, with no symptoms until significant vision loss has already occurred.
-Eye doctors consider this yearly exam non-negotiable—skipping it delays sight-saving treatments and increases the risk of permanent blindness.
+Annual comprehensive eye exams are essential for people with diabetes because diabetic retinopathy and related retinal damage typically progress silently—causing no symptoms until significant, often irreversible vision loss has already occurred.
+Eye care specialists consider this yearly exam non-negotiable: skipping it delays sight-saving treatments and dramatically increases the risk of permanent blindness.

-Several key factors influence how well your exam protects your vision, including advanced imaging technology (like OCT and fundus photography), pupil dilation, and how well you manage blood sugar, blood pressure, and cholesterol in the days leading up to your appointment.
+Several factors determine how effectively your exam protects your vision, including advanced imaging (such as OCT and fundus photography), pupil dilation, and how well you control blood sugar, blood pressure, and cholesterol in the days before your appointment.
 Preparation matters as much as the exam itself.

-If you're experiencing blurry vision, floaters, dark spots, or simply aren't sure whether your symptoms warrant urgent care, don't guess.
-Early detection is the single most important factor in preserving sight with diabetes—and waiting until your next scheduled exam could mean missing a critical treatment window.
-Take a free, instant, online symptom check now to better understand what your eyes may be telling you and confidently navigate your next steps.
+If you're noticing blurry vision, floaters, dark spots, or sudden changes—or you're simply unsure whether your symptoms require urgent care—don't wait and don't guess.
+Early detection is the single most important factor in preserving sight when you have diabetes, and waiting until your next scheduled exam could mean missing a critical treatment window.
+A few minutes today could protect your vision for life.
+Take a free, instant, online symptom check now to better understand what your eyes may be telling you and confidently decide your next steps.

 Diabetic retinopathy is a leading cause of vision loss in adults with diabetes.
 It develops when high blood sugar damages the tiny blood vessels in the retina, the light-sensitive layer at the back of the eye.
 Early stages often have no symptoms, making regular, comprehensive eye exams essential.
 Doctors worldwide agree: skipping your annual eye exam is a risk not worth taking.